clickonetwo/adobe-desktop-licensing-utilities/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. the command line used: `adobe-license-decoder ...`
+1. the command line used: `adlu-decoder ...`
 2. the working directory (if relevant)
 3. the output produced (provide excerpt or attach a file)
 4. a listing of your OperatingConfigs directory or package directory (if relevant)